waggle-sensor/beehive-server/beehive-data-loader/README.md

 ∙ Job Name: data_loader
 ∙ Target: 127.0.0.1:9101
-∙ Data: By visiting 127.0.0.1:9101, you can access to metrics like these:
+∙ Data: By visiting 127.0.0.1:9101, you can access metrics like these:
     # HELP dataloader_message_counter_0000000000000001_total This metric counts the number of the messages for each node.
     # TYPE dataloader_message_counter_0000000000000001_total counter
     dataloader_message_counter_0000000000000001_total{counter_type="message"} 144.0